nachocaru/xaprb.com/content/blog/2007-05-31-why-is-null-doesnt-always-work-in-mysql.md

 description:
   - "Explains how MySQL's AUTO_INCREMENT feature, combined with Access compatibility, can give bizarre results sometimes."
 ---
-How can a query like &#8220;SELECT * FROM tbl WHERE col IS NULL&#8221; return a row where the column has a (non-NULL) value?
+How can a query like "SELECT * FROM tbl WHERE col IS NULL" return a row where the column has a (non-NULL) value?
 Read on to find out.

 ### First, a demonstration